 As Ijams noted in the webinar, enhancing relationship with suppliers is no longer as simple as accepting invoices sent by mail, fax or Electronic Data Interchange (EDI) systems.
 Myriad additional formats are now being used, with emailed invoices accounting for up to 40 percent of all invoices sent.

 While the first stage for many companies new to the P2P scene may be going paperless, more advanced companies are now focusing on collaborative commerce as their utmost goal.
-Collaborative commerce consists of connecting buyers, suppliers and stakeholders involved in transactions, and organisations embracing the strategy have already begun to realise an increase in cost savings as well as efficiency.
+Collaborative commerce consists of connecting buyers, suppliers and stakeholders involved in transactions, and organizations embracing the strategy have already begun to realize an increase in cost savings as well as efficiency.